claude-squad/claude-hub/STATUS.md

 - ✅ All old `.claude/` directories removed

 ### 2. Plugin Manifests Created
-- ✅ rails-workflow
+- ✅ rails-generators
 - ✅ react-typescript-workflow
+- ✅ rails-code-reviewer
+- ✅ react-typescript-reviewer
-- ✅ rails-code-review-agent
+- ✅ ui-ux-designer
-- ✅ react-typescript-code-review-agent
+- ✅ rails-advanced-workflow (NEW)
-- ✅ ui-ux-design-agent
+- ✅ rails-mcp-servers (NEW)

 ### 3. Marketplace Configuration
 - ✅ Created `.claude-plugin/marketplace.json`
-- ✅ All 5 plugins registered in marketplace
+- ✅ All 7 plugins registered in marketplace
+- ✅ Complete metadata for all plugins (author, homepage, repository, license)
+- ✅ Categories defined for all plugins (workflow, code-review, design, tools)
-- ✅ Proper metadata and categories defined
+- ✅ All plugins have proper keywords and descriptions

 ### 4. Scripts Updated
 - ✅ `install-plugin.sh` - Updated for new format